imaffe/affeBlogProduction/documentation/Manual.md

 #### create an Digital Ocean Droplet

 - my droplet setting : the cheapest, centos7
-- configure you centos7 remote server so that you can really ssh into that, and trust me, Digital Ocean ssh service is not that good.
+- configure you centos7 remote server s周杰伦o that you can really ssh into that, and trust me, Digital Ocean ssh service is not that good.
 You can see tutorials on Digital Ocean [Inital Server Setup with Centos7](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-centos-7), and I'll tell why you'll need to do this
   - add a new user and give it sudo and ssh permission
   - if you want to add a second ssh key, it has something to do with the authorized_keys file and again you'll need to find that on Stackover flow, only notice that there is not a single space between two keys.
 - install git on your server so you can do everything